WBRD

-WBRD (1420 AM) is a radio station broadcasting a Regional Mexican format.
-Licensed to Palmetto, Florida, United States, the station serves the Bradenton area.
+WBRD (1420 AM) is a radio station licensed to Palmetto, Florida, United States.
 The station is owned by Birach Broadcasting Corporation.

+As of 2021, WBRD is currently being rented out full-time to Faith Cathedral Fellowship, Inc. and broadcasts Brother Stair's sermons.
+Prior to 2021, it was branded as Radio Lider, a Regional Mexican-focused radio, news, and talk station.

 The FCC first licensed this station to begin operations on July 31, 1958, using callsign WBRD.